Serving customers from36cloud regions

-Oracle also has unique hybrid cloud options, including the Dedicated Region Cloud@Customer, which offers all Oracle Cloud services on the customer’s premises.
+Oracle also has unique hybrid cloud options, including Dedicated Region Cloud@Customer, which offers Oracle Cloud services on the customer’s premises.
 This range of options provides customers access to all cloud services—current and future—the same SLAs for availability, performance, and management, as well as consistent APIs for simplified management.

-OCI’s physical and virtual network design maximizes performance and security, and enables the fast provisioning and on-demand consumption of over 65 cloud services, including unique bare metal GPUs, clustered databases (RAC), and Oracle Exadata database-optimized shapes.
+OCI’s physical and virtual network design maximizes performance and security, and enables the fast provisioning and on-demand consumption of more than 80 cloud services, including unique bare metal GPUs, clustered databases (Oracle RAC), and Oracle Exadata database-optimized shapes.

-OCI offers more than 65 cloud services, with many more on their way.
+OCI offers more than 80 cloud services, with many more on their way.
 Our cloud services are open, and they embrace industry standards like Kubernetes, CloudEvents, and Terraform so that customers can enjoy portability, lower overhead, and lower costs.
 We built our cloud to deliver the performance and scalability customers need to run the most demanding enterprise workloads and modern cloud native applications.
 For example, we uniquely offer Oracle Autonomous Database for both existing and new applications, which is optimized for transaction processing, data warehousing, or JSON, with automatic tuning, scaling, and patching.

 Oracle Cloud Regions deliver a more sustainable computing platform that is efficient and renewable.
 Our data centers enable higher utilization rates than on-premises systems.
 We leverage state-of-the-art intelligent energy management and cooling techniques, while providing elastic computing platforms that grow dynamically as needed, eliminating excess capacity builds for future demands.

 By having full visibility and control over the hardware at the end of its useful life in Oracle Cloud, Oracle is also able to repurpose equipment more effectively, harvest spare parts, and maximize the recycling of materials.

-Customers can run full stack applications in a multi-cloud configuration, while maintaining high performance connectivity without requiring re-architecture.
+Customers can run full stack applications in a multicloud configuration, while maintaining high performance connectivity without requiring re-architecture.
 They can also migrate existing applications or develop cloud native applications that use a mix of OCI and Azure services.